 Key Concepts & Architecture¶

-Snowflake’s Data Cloud is powered by an advanced data platform provided as Software-as-a-Service (SaaS).
+Snowflake’s Data Cloud is powered by an advanced data platform provided as a self-managed service.
 Snowflake enables data storage, processing, and analytic solutions that are faster, easier to use, and far more flexible than traditional offerings.

 The Snowflake data platform is not built on any existing database technology or “big data” software platforms such as Hadoop.
 Instead, Snowflake combines a completely new SQL query engine with an innovative architecture natively designed for the cloud.
 To the user, Snowflake provides all of the functionality of an enterprise analytic database, along with many additional special features and unique capabilities.